French Regulator Seeks To Ban Anonymous Crypto Coins

 Three MasterCard employees, Ajay Nehra, Ankur Arora, and Shashank Trivedi have recently filed an application to the United States Patent and Trademark Office for a patent that reportedly makes blockchain-based transactions completely anonymous.
 According to Finance Magnates, the patent claims it?ll be able to achieve anonymity by using an intermediary, meaning transactions wouldn?t be direct, but would be first sent to a user who then sends them to their final destination.
 The idea is seemingly comparable to that of a bitcoin tumbler, which hides transactions on the cryptocurrency?s blockchain by sending it to various addresses and bouncing it a number of times so it isn?t traceable.
 This data was retrieved by us on December 27, 2018 5:51 PM.
 Visit www.cryptoglobe.com to find more similar content.

 5 Ways to Buy Bitcoin Without Verification or ID Anonymously

 This guide will help you buy bitcoins with no verification or ID.
 You can do this with cash or a credit card.
 We'll show you exactly how.
 Keep reading!
 We can both agree on one thing: Buying bitcoins is REALLY confusing!
 Luckily for you, the content below is going to make the process much easier for you!
 In today's post, I'm going to show you exactly how to buy bitcoins with no ID or verification using a number of payment methods.
 You'll need a Bitcoin wallet before you buy since some exchanges require one.
 If you don't have a wallet, read our guide on the best Bitcoin wallets.
 We suggest using the exchanges listed below or doing research before buying from any exchange.
-This piece was first found by us on December 26, 2018 8:21 PM.
-See www.buybitcoinworldwide.com to find more similar content.
+This information was found by us on December 26, 2018 8:21 PM.
+Visit www.buybitcoinworldwide.com for complete listings from this source.

 Work & Learn